JohnHazukaJr/prework-study-guide/README.md

 NA

 ## License
-Please refer to thje license in the repo
+Please refer to the license in the repo